-He taught at the University of Virginia in Charlottesville as the Souder Family Professor of English.
+Wright taught at the University of Virginia in Charlottesville as the Souder Family Professor of English.
 In 1999, he was elected a Chancellor of the Academy of American Poets and served until 2002.
 In 2014, he was appointed United States Poet Laureate.